Hyrax GitHub Source Build

-- This will clone each of the N modules into the directory modules.
-If you don't want to clone all of the modules, skip this step and see the note for the next step.
+- This will clone some additional modules into the directory modules; you need to do this previously it was an optional step).
 See git submodule for information about all you can do with git's submodule command.
 Also note that this does not checkout a particular branch for the submodules; the modules are left in the 'detached head' state.
 To checkout a particular branch like 'master', which is important if you'll be making changes to that code, use git submodule foreach 'git checkout master' .

 - autoreconf --force --install --verbose

 - You can use -fiv instead of the long options.
 These mean, when starting from a freshly cloned repo, run all of the autotools commands and install all of the needed scripts.